-Wood Canada Limited (Wood) prepared a Mineral Resource estimate with a data cut-off date of June 7, 2018.
-Wood used the Mineral Resource estimate to prepare a Mineral Reserve estimate and a Feasibility Study (FS) on the Project.
-The FS is summarized in a NI 43-101 Technical Report by Wood and IAMGOLD with an effective date of November 1, 2018.
+WOOD originally prepared a Mineral Resource estimate with a data cut-off date of June 7, 2018.
+WOOD used their Mineral Resource estimate to prepare a Mineral Reserve estimate and a FS on the Project.
+The FS is summarized in a NI 43-101 Technical Report by WOOD and IAMGOLD with an effective date of November 1, 2018.
+This is considered the current Mineral reserves estimate on the property due to the non-materiality of the changes in the Mineral Resources estimate performed by RPA in 2019.